38M Botond: Design and development

 Development of the new vehicle for the Royal Hungarian Army started in 1937, when Dezső Winkler was ordered by the Ministry of Defence to create a project of a 1.5-ton lorry to be used as personnel carrier.

-In order to have the ability for higher cross-country mobility but also keep the costs down, the truck received the 6x4 configuration.
+In order to have the ability for higher cross-country mobility but also keep the costs down, the truck received the 6×4 configuration.
+This was a capable, but relatively complex, design that combined both wishbone and bogie systems.
+The rear wheel stations were each attached by an unequal-arm double wishbone suspension with long wishbones, the upper wishbones hinged from the chassis rails and the lower from the final drive casings.
+These were supported by a bogie system of two longitudinal levers above the wishbones, pivoted in the centre and supported by two coil springs to the lower wishbone for each wheel, rather than leaf springs.
+The drivetrain was central, with final drives mounted on chassis crossmembers and propeller shafts between them, the second axle being driven by a bevel pinion on the first crown wheel.
+Drive shafts to each wheel were jointed with universal joints.
+The chassis was a ladder with two wide-spaced rails, typical for the period, but not the backbone chassis that would later become the distinctively Eastern European pattern for wishbone-suspension off-road chassis.
+Overall the suspension was very effective, but complex and with many joints and bearings needing to be preserved from mud, impact damage and kept lubricated.
+The sophisticated steel alloy needed to make highly-stressed coil springs rather than cruder leaf springs, also became a limitation on production in 1944 when strategic alloying elements like nickel and chromium were in short supply.

 To aid in difficult terrain, the construction received a number of innovative mechanisms.
-One was the second axle, raised above the ground level and in contact only at the peak of a summit.
-Another innovation was a set of two rollers mounted at the front bumper that were intended to aid in crossing of ditches.
+One was the second axle, free-rolling but unpowered, raised above the ground level and in contact only at the peak of a summit.
+Another innovation was a set of two rollers mounted at the front bumper that were intended as an unditching roller to aid in crossing of ditches.
 The latter feature was a copy of a similar mechanism used in the 31M H-2 lorry designed by Zsigmond Hollós of the Manfred Weiss Steel and Metal Works (HMW).

 Two prototypes were built and were well received by the Ministry of Defence.
 The initial configuration allowed for 14 people to be transported in an open cargo compartment and the cab.

 The lorry was designed to be able to tow up to 2000 kilograms in a trailer, it was also equipped with a factory-installed winch.